amirtq/plabs/content/post/001-what-is-prometheus.md

 # comment: false # Disable comment if false.
 ---

-**In this video, I will introduce Prometheus and its capabilities**
+**In this video, I will introduce Prometheus and it's capabilities**
 {{< youtube bt9sTxgr_PI >}}